Blur – Modern Life Is Rubbish

 I’m not one of these people who goes on Facebook pages moaning that “things were better years ago”.
 They weren’t – can you imagine living in 1993 again without social media, without amazing phones and cameras, without being able to watch or listen to what you want, when you want?

-Yet I can listen to Miss America, close my eyes and suddenly I’m a 20-something making my way in the world again and everything is good.
+Yet I can listen to Miss America, Coping or Villa Rosie, close my eyes and suddenly I’m a 20-something making my way in the world again and everything is good.

 I remember thinking that if they really were anarchists, they would have loved this reappropriation, surely?
 I probably remembered it for so long because it was a prediction that went stale very quickly.